LorenzoSpag/Thesis/ReadMe.md

     4. Test that any reasonable shape and element coordinates leads to all positive value_selected
     5. Test that any reasonable shape and element produce coordinates which are still valid indices within the rotated matrix

-  * FirstMeasurements.py contains the first, very basic approach to visualization of images and segmented pieces which is to be considered obsolete and substituted by TacSegmentViz.py.
-There is also a basic approach to measuring radiomic quantities from the segmented parts using PyRadiomics.
-It also contains a function to save the dictionaries resulting from the feature extraction into a json file.
-The functions contained are:
-    1. Quantifier(image_path, mask_path, Log_filename , print_all_features): Takes image and segmentation(mask) and computes all features
-    2. save_to_json(filename, feature_dict) : Converts all np.arrays in the dictionary of features into lists and saves the whole structure to a json file(filename.json)

-    Some of the measurements available within the aforementioned script are:

-    1. Looking at the definition of energy in the Haralick features papers it can be seen that the corresponding measure in Pyradiomics is JointEnergy computed from glcm.
-JointEnergy gives an idea of how often how often valuePairs are neighbouring eachother, the higher the energy the more homogeneous is the image
-    2. Ditto for entropy definition, JointEntropy in PyRadiomics seems equivalent to the Haralick definition of entropy via the GrayLevelCooccurrenceMatrix.
-JointEntropy is a measure of randomness and variability in the intensity values within the neighobouring
-    3. Inertia seems to be non readymade in the PyRadiomics module, further research is needed

-    4. ClusterShade is a measure of skewness and asymmetry of the GLCM, the higher the value the more asymmetric it is
-    5. ClusterProminance is a measure of skewness and uniformity of GLCM, the higher the value the more asymmetric the GLCM the lower the values the more likely it is to find a peak about the mean of the GLCM with lower variability
-    6. Inverse Difference Momentum(IDM) quantifies local homogeneity of the image
-    7. Numerosity(By which we mean the number of segmented lesions)
-    8. Volume(i.e. volume of the segmented region)
-    9. Right/left balance log of ratio between the damaged percentage of left lung over right lung, definition is still a work in progress
-    10. Volume percentage

 ## References
   1. MosMed dataset, used to get comfortable with datatype and first measurements.
 Downloadable from [Lung segmentation challenge](https://gitee.com/junma11/COVID-19-CT-Seg-Benchmark#https://wiki.cancerimagingarchive.net/display/DOI/Thoracic+Volume+and+Pleural+Effusion+Segmentations+in+Diseased+Lungs+for+Benchmarking+Chest+CT+Processing+Pipelines#7c5a8c0c0cef44e488b824bd7de60428) following the [MosMed dataset link](https://mosmed.ai/en/datasets/covid19_1110/).
 This is related to the [article](https://doi.org/10.1101/2020.05.20.20100362)
   2. NSCLC dataset, contains all DICOM images and was used as the MosMed dataset.
 This however does not contain the segmentations related to the images.
 The files are Downloadable from [NSCLC Radiomics](https://wiki.cancerimagingarchive.net/display/Public/NSCLC-Radiomics) using the [NBIA Data retriever](https://wiki.cancerimagingarchive.net/display/NBIA/Downloading+TCIA+Images)